Ahmed-Arafat10/Git/Git.md

 git config --global user.email "AA@gmail.com"
 ```

-- Note: Any commit will be save your email and your name to know who did what
+- Note: Any commit will save your email and your name to know who did what

 - To check value of user.name